 Who Gets Ulcerative Colitis?

 Ulcerative colitis mainly affects people in developed nations, and it's more common in urban areas than in the countryside.
-In the U.S., about 700,000 people have the disease.
-Although it can occur at any age, it usually develops between the ages of 15 and 25.
+In the U.S., as many as 907,000 people may have the disease.
+Although it can occur at any age, it usually develops between the ages of 15 and 35.
 Ulcerative colitis tends to run in families and is more common in whites.
 People of Eastern European Jewish descent have a higher risk than most.

 What Causes Ulcerative Colitis?